Conferences and Education Resources

 • A year-long professionalism curriculum for the G1 resident group.

-Promethean ActivStudio computerized white board technology is used during attending rounds and most of the other regular resident conferences.
-This allows for multimedia conferences and adds the ability to use our audience feedback system during case presentations.
-This has improved our conferences tremendously and allows for a dynamic interaction between the presenter and residents that improves learning.
+Live interaction with our electronic medical record and digital imaging (including our residency ultrasound image database) is used during attending rounds and most of the other regular resident conferences.
+This allows for advanced multimedia conferences and adds the ability to use our iPhone-integrated audience feedback system during case presentations.
+This allows for a dynamic interaction between the presenter and residents that improves learning.

 Library Resources